qquppsala/tgparser-djangoback/README.md

-Simple parser for telegram channels and some django backend for parsed messaged in AdminLTE v3 template
+Simple parser for telegram channels and some django backend for parsed messaged in AdminLTE v3 template default sqlite3 used for data storage script will create TABLEs if none is exist

 Just do `python main.py`